- Are you looking for a role in data science? You’ll have a far easier time coming from the Reporting, MIS or Business Intellgence fields

 Challenges and Solutions:

-- Current data science team works on SAS, should I move to Python/R?: I would suggest starting with SAS only.
+- The current data science team works on SAS, should I move to Python/R?: I would suggest starting with SAS only.
 Always choose the tool which the data science team in your current organization is using.
 This will help you in your data science transition

 5. Understand the model building / predictive modeling steps